nmmichalak/R_programming_for_research/day3/day_03_workflow_and_data_transformation.md

     + write_csv()
     + writing xls requires package xlsx and the function is write.xls()

-+ Reading in data for today
++ Reading in data for today + some helpful ways of looking at your data

 ```r
 #Let's try loading two datasets I've made for the purposes of the examples for today.